Turn the World Around (Eddy Arnold album)

 Turn the World Around is a studio album by country music singer Eddy Arnold.
 It was released in 1967 by RCA Victor.

+Overview

 The album debuted on Billboard magazine's Top Country Albums chart on September 16, 1967, held the No. 1 spot for 13 weeks, and remained on the chart for a total of 28 weeks.
 The album included the No. 1 hit, "Turn the World Around".
+The album also peaked at No. 34 on the Billboard Top LPs during thirty six-week stay on the chart.
 It ranked second in sales among the albums released by Arnold.

+Reception

+Billboard wrote that "Eddy Arnold won’t miss with his latest sure-fire album, which has his latest hit as its title," and they add that "The album contains 11 other cuts that will appeal to Arnold’s many pop country fans.
+In addition to such top material like “Release Me,” “Walk With Me,” and “It’s Such a Pretty World Today,” gems include “Castle Made of Walls” and “Don’t Keep Me Lonely Too Long.”

 AllMusic gave the album a rating of four stars.